-Return on spend
+Return on spending

 - The Ink Business Preferred offers 3x points on the first $150,000 of combined purchases per cardmember year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines

 - The Ink Business Unlimited offers 1.5x points on all purchases